Mitso98/notes/java/spring-boot.md

 - Some features like hot reloading may not work as smoothly with JSP, especially when using embedded containers.

 In summary: yes, you need Tomcat Jasper for JSP compilation, but keep in mind that using JSP with Spring Boot is not recommended, and it might require additional setup and careful handling.

-# Aspect-Oriented Programming (AOP)

-Aspect-Oriented Programming (AOP) is a programming paradigm that helps in separating cross-cutting concerns from the main business logic.
-Here's a breakdown of the core AOP concepts:

-1. **Aspect:** An aspect encapsulates a concern that cuts across multiple classes or modules.
-For example, logging, security, or transaction management.
-It contains the logic that is applied to multiple points in an application.
-2. **Join Point:** A specific point in the execution of the program where an aspect can be applied.
-Examples include method calls, object instantiations, or field access.
-3. **Advice:** The actual code that is executed at a join point.
-Different types of advice include:
-   - **Before Advice:** Runs before a join point.
-   - **After Advice:** Runs after a join point.
-   - **Around Advice:** Runs both before and after the join point, allowing more control.
-4. **Pointcut:** A set of join points where the advice should be applied.
-Pointcuts are typically defined using expressions to match specific join points in the code (e.g., all methods in a certain class).
-5. **Weaving:** The process of linking aspects with other application code at specified join points.
-Weaving can occur at different times:
-   - **Compile-time Weaving:** Aspects are woven into the code at compile time.
-   - **Load-time Weaving:** Aspects are woven during class loading, after the code is compiled but before it is executed.
-   - **Runtime Weaving:** Aspects are applied during program execution.
-6. **Target Object:** The object whose method or behavior is being advised or intercepted by an aspect.

-By using AOP, developers can modularize concerns that span multiple parts of an application, improving code readability, maintainability, and separation of concerns.

-# EnableJpaAuditing

-1. `@EnableJpaAuditing` annotation is used to enable JPA Auditing, annotate main class with `@EnableJpaAuditing` annotation.
-2. `@EntityListeners(AuditingEntityListener.class)` annotation on the entity class to enable auditing for that entity.
-3. `@CreatedDate`, `@LastModifiedDate`, `@CreatedBy`, `@LastModifiedBy` annotations are used to enable auditing fields in the entity class.
-4. `@EnableJpaAuditing(dateTimeProviderRef = "dateTimeProvider")` annotation is used to provide custom DateTimeProvider.
-5. Implement `AuditorAware` interface to provide the current logged-in user.

 # DTO Validation